jerredchen/jerredchen.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-My name is Jerred Chen, and I am a fifth-year ME/CS undergraduate student at Georgia Tech.
+I am a fifth-year ME/CS undergraduate student at Georgia Tech.

+My research interests lie in the intersection between robotics and machine learning.